-13 Submission of contributions
+4.1 Submission of contributions

-13.1 Contributions to a world telecommunication development conference (WTDC) should be submitted not later than 30 calendar days before the opening of a WTDC, and in any event the submission deadline for all contributions to WTDC shall be no later than 14 calendar days before the opening of the conference to allow for their timely translation and thorough consideration by delegations.
-The Telecommunication Development Bureau (BDT) shall immediately publish all contributions submitted to WTDC in their original language(s) on the WTDC website, even before their translation into the other official languages of the Union.
-All contributions shall be published not less than seven calendar days before WTDC.
+4.1.1 Contributions to a WTDC should be submitted not later than 30 calendar days before the opening of a WTDC, and in any event in accordance with Resolution 165 of the Plenipotentiary Conference the submission deadline for all contributions to WTDC shall be no later than 21 calendar days before the opening of the conference to allow for their timely translation and thorough consideration by delegations.
+BDT shall immediately publish all contributions submitted to WTDC in their original language(s) on the WTDC website, even before their translation into the other official languages of the Union.
+All contributions shall be published not less than fourteen calendar days before WTDC.

+4.1.2 Secretariat documents, including reports from the SG, TDAG, BDT Director, etc., shall be published no later than 35 calendar days before the opening of WTDC in order to ensure timely translation and careful consideration of such documents by delegations.

-13.2 The submission of contributions to the meetings of the Telecommunication Development Advisory Group (TDAG), the study groups and their relevant groups shall be as follows:
+4.1.3 The submission of contributions to the meetings of TDAG, the study groups and their relevant groups shall be as follows:

-13.2.1 Each contribution should clearly indicate the Question, resolution or topic and the group for which it is intended, and be accompanied by the details of a contact person as may be needed to clarify the contribution.
+4.10.3.1 Each contribution should clearly indicate the Question, resolution or topic and the group for which it is intended, and be accompanied by the details of a contact person as may be needed to clarify the contribution.

-13.2.2 Contributions must be received not later than 45 days before a meeting if they are to be translated for the meeting.
+4.1.3.2 Contributions shall be received not later than 45 days before a meeting if they are to be translated for the meeting.
 Beyond this 45-day deadline, the contributor may submit the document in the original language and in any official language into which it may have been translated by the author.
 Contributions that do not meet this 45-day deadline but are received at least 12 days before the opening of the meeting shall be published but not translated.

-13.2.3 Member States, ITU Telecommunication Development Sector (ITU-D) Sector Members, Associates, Academia, other authorized entities and organizations and the chairmen and vice-chairmen of study groups, working parties or their relevant groups should submit their contributions to current ITU-D studies to the Director of BDT using the official templates made available online and included in Annex 2 to this resolution.
+4.1.3.3 Member States, ITU-D Sector Members, Associates, SME, Academia, other authorized entities and organizations and the chairmen and vice-chairmen of study groups, working parties or their relevant groups should submit their contributions to current ITU-D studies to the Director of BDT using the official templates made available online and included in Annex 2 to this resolution.

-13.2.4 Such contributions should, inter alia, deal with the results of experience gained in telecommunication development, describe case studies and/or contain proposals for promoting balanced worldwide and regional telecommunication development.
+4.1.3.4 Such contributions should, inter alia, deal with the results of experience gained in national and regional telecommunication/ICT development, describe case studies and/or contain proposals for promoting balanced worldwide and regional telecommunication/ICT development.

-13.2.5 In order to facilitate the study of certain Questions, BDT may submit consolidated documents relevant to the Question or the results of case studies, including information on existing programme and regional office activities.
+4.1.3.5 In order to facilitate the study of certain Questions, BDT may submit consolidated documents relevant to the Question or the results of case studies, including information on existing programme and regional office activities.
 Such documents will be treated as contributions.